Natural Remedies for PMS: Cramps, Bloating, Mood Swings and Cravings

 1. Don’t eat fats like Vegetable oil, peanut oil, canola oil, soybean oil, margarine, shortening or other chemically altered fats.
 Instead, Choose fats like coconut oil, real butter, olive oil (don’t heat!) and animal fats (tallow, lard) from healthy sources instead and eat lots of high Omega-3 fish.
 (Source)

-2. Coconut Oil is an amazing natural remedy for PMS.
+2. Coconut oil is an amazing natural remedy for PMS.
 It provides the necessary building blocks for hormone production.
 It has dozens of other benefits, such as weight loss, anti-inflammation, and even antimicrobial and antibacterial properties.

 You can start with 1/8 cup of added coconut oil a day.
 Add it to your coffee or tea, it tastes great.
-This is a high quality coconut oil.

 PMS Busting Supplements